BurraAbhishek/Python-Hand-Cricket/README.md

 ### Known bugs

 Rain delay and abandoned matches are not yet implemented in this game.
 However, deliberately closing the application in order to avoid losing a match is considered as an abandoned match.
 This issue can't be fixed, since there are other ways to get around it, for example, by manually editing the JSON team files.

-Since this is a local implementation, moderation won't apply here.
-So, you can cheat as much as you want.
-An online implementation of this game is being implemented in [another repository](https://github.com/BurraAbhishek/HandCricket-Multiplayer).
-It is still under development and open to contributions.

 # License